jakartaee/jakarta.ee/content/committees/specification/operations/index.md

             -   An apidocs directory containing the final JavaDocs from the api build in the second PR.

-6. Update the Jakarta EE API jar by submitting a PR to the [jakartaee-api](https://github.com/eclipse-ee4j/jakartaee-api) project that updates the version number of your API jar file.
+6. If this updated Specification Version is targeted for the Platform, update the Jakarta EE API jar by submitting a PR to the
+    [jakartaee-api](https://github.com/eclipse-ee4j/jakartaee-api)
+    project that updates the version number of your API jar file.

-7. Update Eclipse GlassFish to use the new version of your API (and implementation, if applicable) by submitting a PR to [GlassFish](https://github.com/eclipse-ee4j/glassfish).
+7. If this updated Specification Version is targeted for the Platform, update Eclipse GlassFish to use the new version of your API (and implementation, if applicable) by submitting a PR to [GlassFish](https://github.com/eclipse-ee4j/glassfish).